- Accommodation on double occupancy basis.

 Accommodations and facilities

 There are all kinds of accommodations in Lhasa but limited choices in other places.
 We use the best hotels in each category.
 We offer hotels in three variations.
-Variation A hotels are usually 3-star hotels by local standard.
+Variation A hotels are usually 3-star hotels by local standards.
 Wherever possible, we provide 4-star and 5-star hotels in variation B and C, respectively, and the best available where choices are limited.
 All hotels offer en suite bathroom with running hot and cold water.
 The hospitality industry in Tibet is still underway, and so Tibetan hotels do not meet the western standard.
 A power outage is a common problem in Tibet, and if that happens, it may disrupt the supply of hot water.

-While variation B & C hotels (4-5 star) provide the most modern amenities such as heating, cooling, phone, WiFi, toilet supplies, hairdryer, iron and ironing board, etc. Hotels are staffed with friendly locals, but except receptionists and wait staffs, others may speak little or no English.
+While variation B & C hotels (4-5 star) provide the most modern amenities such as heating, cooling, phone, WiFi, toilet supplies, hairdryer, iron and ironing board, etc. There is friendly local staff in the hotels, but except receptionists and wait for staff, others may speak little or no English.

 Tour cost includes breakfast only.
 Hotel restaurants offer Chinese, Tibetan, Indian, Nepali, and western-style breakfasts.
-Lunch and dinners are not included, and so you should allow US$ 8-9 per meal in regular tourist standard restaurants and few dollars more if you eat in your hotels.
+There is no lunch and dinners added.
+So you should allow US$ 8-9 per meal in regular tourist standard restaurants and a few dollars more if you eat in your hotels.
 We can arrange set meals for groups on your request.
 Restaurants in town offer wide ranges of Chinese, Tibetan, Nepali, and Indian and Western dishes.
 You may want to bring some extra foods like dry fruits, chocolates, energy bars, vitamin supplements, etc.

-Tibetan roads are now much improved, and so 4WD vehicles are no longer required for most of the trips in central Tibet.
+Tibetan roads are now much improved, and so there is no need for 4WD vehicles anymore for most of the trips in central Tibet.
 We provide air-conditioned van and buses for all transfers and tours.
 Drivers speak little or no English.